Hamza-333/Wall-Following-Robot-RL/README.md

 python test.py --load_model=Final
 ```

-If you want to test for the extended tasks, pass the pass following arguments along as required:
+If you want to test for the extended tasks, pass the following arguments along as required:

-For constant speed:
+For variable speed:
 ```terminal
 --var_speed=1
 ```

-For constant speed:
+For acceleration:
 ```terminal
 --accel_brake=1
 ```